CERT/CC

 rwptoflow(1) reads a packet capture file and generates a SiLK Flow record for every packet.

-Scan detection
+Scan Detection

 rwscanquery(1) queries the scan database which has been populated from database load files generated by rwscan.